Soundmatters/AudioPreservationReformattingStationAndWorkflow/Audio Reformatting Workstation Overview 13nov2017.md

-## Workstation Diagram and Rack Elevation.
+## Workstation Diagram, Rack Elevation and Connections.

 The following diagrams illustrate the workstation equipment, signalflow, connections, and cables.
 ADD IMAGES